- The Role of Governors

 - Wray Common School is part of the Greensand Multi-Academy Trust and since September 2021 the Governing Body is known as a School Committee.
-It consists of a team of volunteers, works hard to act as a ‘critical friend’ for the senior management of the school.
-It is our role to hold the school to account in its efforts to continue to improve and strategically develop the school.
-Our overriding aim is improving the quality of education and standards of achievement at Wray Common Primary School.
+It consists of a team of volunteers, who act as a ‘critical friend’ for the senior management of the school.
+It is the role of governors to hold the school to account in its efforts to continue to improve and strategically develop the school.
+The overriding aim is improving the quality of education and standards of achievement at Wray Common Primary School.
 The School Committee is made up of representatives from parents, staff (teaching or non-teaching) and the local community.
 The committee has two strategic core functions.

-In practical terms this means we, as Governors, must ensure we are fully involved with the committees we are on, understand the vision of the school and ask questions and comment at meetings so that our role in leadership can be evidenced within governing body minutes.
-We also attend training courses and use the skills learnt in practical ways to benefit the school and they monitor the School’s Development Plan
+In practical terms this means the Governors, must ensure they are fully involved, understand the vision of the school and ask questions and comment at meetings so that their role in leadership can be evidenced within governing body minutes.
+Governors attend training courses and use the skills learnt in practical ways to benefit the school and they monitor the School’s Development Plan